maxfortun/home-enterprise/README.md

 export EMAIL=your@email.here
 Run `repo/docker-certbot-dns/bin/run.sh` to generate certificates.
 It will attempt to run renewals daily so when the time comes the certs will be updated.

+### TOR
+1. Have a TOR proxy on each server - because you can and should value your privacy!
+It's running on 9100, so change your SOCKS5 proxy to point to it and make sure DNS is also resolved via TOR to take advantage of .onion domains.

+### VPN in
+1. Have an incoming VPN running on each server so that you can access internal services.

 ### Nginx